-SSC CHSL 2017 is conducted by the Staff Selection Commission (SSC) every year to select eligible candidates for various posts such as DEO, Postal Assistant, LDC and Sorting Assistant.
+SSC CHSL 2019 will be conducted by the Staff Selection Commission (SSC) every year to select eligible candidates for various posts such as DEO, Postal Assistant, LDC and Sorting Assistant.
 Every year, a large number of eligible candidates give this examination with a sole dream to join Central Government body and avail all the perks imparted to them by the Government of India.

 There are three levels in SSC CHSL exam that have to be cleared by the candidates in order to get selected for various posts in the Government Offices.
 SSC CHSL Tier I is Objective Multiple Choice Question, Tier II is Descriptive Paper in English/Hindi and Tier III is Computer Proficiency Test

 |Tier – I||Objective Multiple Choice||Computer Based (online)|

 |Tier – II||Descriptive Paper in English/Hindi||Pen and Paper mode|

 SSC CHSL Tier-II is a descriptive test that is designed to test the written skills of the candidates in English/Hindi.
 The paper would demand writing of an Essay of 200-250 words and Letter/Application writing of approximately 150-200 words.
 The minimum qualifying marks in Tier-II would be 33 per cent.